 \begin{proof} We make use of a spectral sequence to filter away the twisting by the action of the Steenrod operations.
 We abuse notation here and denote again by $\AR(\g)$ the associated chain complex of $\AR(\g)$.
-Filter $\g$ by with associated graded pieces given by Since action by Steenrod operations does not decrease cohomological degree, the induced filtration makes $\AR(\g)$ a filtered chain complex.
+Filter $\g$ in terms of decreasing cohomological degree of $\widetilde{H}^{*}(M^+)$, so we have with associated graded pieces given by Since action by Steenrod operations does not decrease cohomological degree, the induced filtration makes $\AR(\g)$ a filtered chain complex.
 The associated graded pieces are and the induced differential preserves direct summands.

 Using the case $M=\mathbb{R}^n$ in \Cref{E2pageforRn}, we deduce that

 where $\R(p, |w|)$ is the set of sequences $(j_1,\ldots, j_m)$ such that \begin{enumerate} \item $j_l\leq 2 j_{l+1}$ for $1\leq l<m$ and $|w|-p\leq j_m<|w|$; \item If $m\geq 2$ then $j_l\geq j_{l+1}+\cdots +j_m+|w|-(m-l)$ for $2\leq l\leq m-1$ and $j_1> j_2+\cdots +j_m+|w|-(m-1)$.